 COORDINATING PRODUCER, POV

 Nikki is the Coordinating Producer for POV where she manages all film submissions, maintains relations with PBS station contacts, is responsible for collecting deliverables, and contributes to the curation of the series.
 She provides editorial support and feedback for filmmakers and works with the POV executive team to prepare films for their PBS broadcast.
 Nikki regularly represents POV at festivals, markets, and forums, and has served on panels and juries in the U.S. and abroad, including the Big Sky Documentary Film Festival, Nordisk Panorama, Dok Leipzig, RIDM, Tribeca Film Festival, Medimed, and the Brooklyn Film Festival.
 Prior to joining the staff in early 2014, Nikki interned in POV's Programming and Production Department .
 Nikki was the documentarian for The Odyssey Initiative, a non-profit traveling education project.
 She worked as a mentor and teacher at the Apollo Outreach Initiative in Ohio, helping children of all ages become active creators of media to express themselves through film.
 Nikki has served as an Assistant Director, Production Manager, and Camera Operator on professional feature films, shorts, and student films, and has garnered award recognition for her own documentaries.
 Nikki holds a Bachelor's degree in Cinema Studies from Oberlin College, and belongs to the Phi Beta Kappa society.

 YVONNE ASHLEY KOUADJO

-Yvonne Ashley is the Digital Producer developing social media strategies for POV’s Emmy-winning films, expanding POV’s online audiences, and identifying documentary news and resources.
+Yvonne Ashley is a digital producer and content coordinator developing social media strategies for POV's Emmy-winning films, expanding POV's online audiences, and identifying documentary news and resources.
 She edits the POV documentary blog and supports the production of interactive projects.
 Additionally, Yvonne is the Administrative Assistant at American Documentary, Inc. supporting human resources, event planning, and management of its in-house screening room and editorial suites.
-Prior to joining POV, Yvonne interned at political and media organizations; and she was a research assistant for the 2015 biography “Michelle Obama: A Life” by Peter Slevin.
-She graduated from Northwestern University with a Bachelor’s degree in journalism, concentrating on video and documentary.
+Prior to joining POV, Yvonne interned at political and media organizations; and she was a research assistant for the 2015 biography "Michelle Obama: A Life" by Peter Slevin.
+She graduated from Northwestern University with a Bachelor's degree in journalism, concentrating on video and documentary.